BTW-Community/Master-Of-Time/README.md

 ## How to use

-The closest you get to the extremes in term of speed (very low or very high speed) the less stable and more difficult it is to interact with the world, to counteract the movement issues, **i heavily recommend  using**  to move around with "less" impact on the movement (the slower the speed the longer you have to press a movement button to actually work)
+The closest you get to the extremes in term of speed (very low or very high speed) the less stable and more difficult it is to interact with the world, to counteract the movement issues, **i heavily recommend  using** the freecam addon (found in the discord server by wwwday)  to move around with "less" impact on the movement (the slower the speed the longer you have to press a movement button to actually work)

 To use this addon you needs to use commands:
 - "/worldspeed set {number}" : let you decide which speed you want your game to run at